PyPtt/ptt_mcp_server/README_ENG.md

 | **Financial System**   | Check P Coin balance, Transfer P Coins           | ✅     |
 | **Information Query**  | Query user info, Query board info                | ✅     |

+## Disclaimer

+The PTT MCP server serves solely as an interface for AI to operate the user's PTT account, with the user's authorization.
+All risks associated with using this MCP server to operate your PTT account are borne by the user.
+The developers of this project assume no liability or responsibility for any losses or damages incurred from the use of this server.

 ## 📋 Requirements

 * Python 3.10 or newer.